-These the enemy class 12 ncert solutions answer every Reading with Insight question for Vistas Chapter 4 with text-grounded long answers drawn directly from Pearl S. Buck's wartime story.
-Each question is treated as a 6-mark Long Answer with the exact quotations, names and acts that CBSE markers reward in Section C of the Class 12 English Core Board paper, aligned to the 2026-27 NCERT reprint.
+These The Enemy Class 12 NCERT Solutions answer every Reading with Insight question for Vistas Chapter 4 with text-grounded long answers from Pearl S. Buck's wartime story.
+Each answer is built like a 6-mark Section C Long Answer, with the exact quotations, names and acts that CBSE markers reward, aligned to the 2026-27 NCERT reprint.

-• CBSE Weightage: 6 marks per Vistas Long Answer in Section C, drawn from the eight Reading with Insight questions
+• CBSE Weightage: 6 marks per Vistas Long Answer in Section C

-• Coverage: 8 Reading with Insight question answers, 8 Expert's Solution alternates, full text-grounded long answers with key quotations
+• Coverage: 8 Reading with Insight answers with Expert's Solution alternates and key quotations

-These Collegedunia solutions are curated by senior English educators, mapped line-by-line to the 2026-27 NCERT Vistas textbook, and refined against the last five years of CBSE Class 12 English Core Board papers.
+These solutions are written by senior English educators and mapped to the 2026-27 NCERT Vistas textbook and recent CBSE Class 12 English Core papers.

 The Enemy NCERT Solutions - Class 12 English (Vistas)